alexandreborges/malwoverview/README.md

             * Includes the -u option to check URLs against Virus Total and associated engines.
             * Includes the -H option to find existing reports on Virus Total and Hybrid Analysis through the hash.
             * Includes the -V option to submit a file to Virus Total.
-Additionally, the report is shown afer few minutes.
+Additionally, the report is shown after few minutes.
             * Includes two small fixes.